kasir-barati/you-say/.github/docs/microservices/README.md

 ![API gateway functionalities](./api-gateway-functionalities.png)

-By having an API gateway client interactions with the microservices architecture will be much simpler, security and scalability improves, and we can centrally managing traffics and apply policies.
+By having an API gateway, client interactions with the microservices architecture, will be much simpler, security and scalability improves, and we can centrally managing traffics and apply policies.

 | Functionality            | Description                                                                                                                                                                           |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |